Secondary Education English Teacher

 Illustrative COVID-specific activities may include:

-• Conduct one-on-one engagement with teachers, and students on COVID-19 mitigation measures in settings where appropriate preventive measures are in place
+• Co-conduct one-on-one engagement with teachers, and students on COVID-19 mitigation measures in settings where appropriate preventive measures are in place

-• Provide culturally appropriate information in a manner that uses different communication strategies to reach individuals with low health literacy
+• Partner in providing culturally appropriate information in a manner that uses different communication strategies to reach individuals with low health literacy.

 COVID-19 Volunteer Activities